Career Development Opportunities

 Academic Opportunities

-QUALIFICATIONS: Doctorate - Entomology, Ecology, Veterinary Science, Epidemiology, Public Health, Microbiology/Parasitology, or related discipline.
-A record of excellent scholarship commensurate with their career stage as demonstrated by peer-reviewed publications; and potential to be successful in securing funding for research on arthropods of human or animal health significance.
+QUALIFICATIONS: An earned Ph.D. in Entomology, Ecology, Epidemiology, Public Health, Microbiology/Parasitology, or related discipline; a record of excellent scholarship commensurate with their career stage as demonstrated by peer-reviewed publications; and potential to be successful in securing funding for research on arthropods of human or animal health significance.
+The successful candidate must have completed all degree requirements by the appointment date.

 Internship, Fellowships, & Postdoctoral Positions